 Here are the important specs on this machine...

-If you don’t want to bother with any of those fancy features listed above, you’ve still got a decent walker’s treadmill that offers a solid 2.5 CHP motor, ProShox™ Cushioning for shock absorption on the deck, and a 20" x 55" belt (note the up-level 600i has a wider deck).
+It offers a solid 2.0 CHP motor, ProShox™ Cushioning for shock absorption on the deck, and a 18" x 50" belt (note that the up-level 600i has a larger deck).

 There are currently three different ProForm treadmill series: the entry level Performance Series, the mid-range Power Series and the top of the line Pro Series.
 As you move from one series to the next you get more features and capabilities.